Let the impact on internal teams, prospects, and customers determine the launch activities necessary for launch success.

 Users (aka Customers)

 For example, consider version 16.60 of Microsoft Excel.
 It improves search with an updated Find tool.
 Who cares?
-This capability is of interest to some customers and possibly customer support.
+This capability is of limited interest to some customers and possibly customer support.
 This feature will not impact new buyers, salespeople, or third-party developers.
 Microsoft included information about the updated Find tool in the release notes.
 They didn’t bother with a media release; they probably didn’t even send an email about the new capability to any internal teams.